MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Investigate.md

 6. Select the **Incidents** page.

 7. Review the list of Incidents

-**Note** The analytical rules are generating alerts and incidents on the same specific log entry.
+**Note:** The analytical rules are generating alerts and incidents on the same specific log entry.
 This is done to generate more alerts and incidents to be utilized in the lab.

 8. Select a Sysmon Startup RegKey incident.